 About the same app key

 Version 8.3.0 of the GMA SDK introduces the same app key, an encrypted key that identifies a unique user within a single app.
-The same app key will help you deliver more relevant and personalized ads by using data collected from the app the user is using.
+The same app key helps you deliver more relevant and personalized ads by using data collected from the app the user is using.
 The same app key cannot be used to link user activity across multiple apps.

 The same app key is enabled by default, but you can always choose to disable it in your SDK.